 Onderzoek: de invloed van bladplukken op de opbrengst van het gewas

-Brioso conducted research into the influence of picking tomato plant leaves on the final yield of these tomato plants.
-In the research, three different treatments were performed on tomato plants:
+Brioso conducted research into the influence of picking tomato leaves on the final yield of these tomato plants.
+In the study, three different treatments were applied to tomato plants:

 • A group in which 33 percent of the young leaves were removed and 11-12 leaves remained unaffected.